particle-iot/docs/README.md

 ### Installation

-To host this documentation locally, you'll need Node.js and npm:
+To host this documentation locally, you'll need Node.js and npm (see the `engines` section of `package.json` for the exact versions):

     brew install nodejs